GhosanandaW/worldpopulation/README.md

    1. Created additional attribute "gender" to result in relational-like data source that is compatible with Tableau.
    2. Deleted UN logo and header (not directly pertaining to the data).
    3. Deleted cascaded header to result in Tableau compatible data source.
-   4. Pivoted the "age" attribute from each files to result in breakdown of the demographic for each given year.
+   4. Pivoted the "age" attribute from each file to result in breakdown of the demographic for each given year.
+4. The data mentioned were joined into joined_world_population_data